 A glaring screen can ruin the vibe even in the coziest of bars.
 We created a dark mode that won't blind your servers or guests.

 Track and edit all things related to the point of sale and restaurant on Square Dashboard.
-Apart from adding restaurant specific Dashboard features, we updated the framework and navigation, moving away from a site map that looked more like an org chart and created a new framework that lets busy restaurant managers easily perform their day-to-day tasks.
+Plenty of time was spent on updating the outdated Square Dashboard framework that looked more like an org chart than navigation for managing day-to-day restaurant tasks.

-From joining the Square's NYC design team in 2013 to leaving in 2018 I was on the journey that took Square from start-up, via an IPO, to become one of the fastest growing tech companies on the market.
+After joining the newly established Square design team in New York 2013 I was on the journey that took Square from start-up, via an IPO, to become one of the fastest growing tech companies on the market.

-At Square I implemented scalable design systems that translates across products, devices, and platforms, as well as created and improved product features for Square Point of Sale and Square for Restaurants.
-All done with collaboration across teams and timezones, impacting hundred thousands of customers worldwide.
+At Square I worked on products such as Square Wallet, Square Point of Sale, and Square for Restaurants while collaborating across teams and timezones, impacting hundred thousands of customers worldwide.